-Liberating Katie Homes By Laura Positano Katie Holmes once was the epitome of an independent young woman.
+independent young woman.
 On the popular nineties show, "Dawson's Creek" she was the irrepressible tomboy.
 With tremendous range in her ability to play different characters in movies, Holmes proved herself a versatile actor since "Dawson's Creek."
 She had substance, grace, and intellect.
 She still does, yet now she has been receiving more attention for her relationship with Tom Cruise than for how well she can imbue a scene with meaning.

 The future Mrs. Tom Cruise, the woman who is so in love that her films that she promotes are seemingly secondary to affirmations of Tom.
 Tom Cruise still is a hunk to many women, so I can understand her being proud of her luck to an extent.
 However, to increasing numbers of her fans, Katie Holmes has been enraptured in something beyond the typical adoration of another that love brings.
 She has become almost a victim; helpless and trapped into an abyss of a relationship that is already diminishing her spotlight.
 To them, her romance with Cruise threatens to devour her identity completely, until all that remains is the "future Mrs. Tom Cruise."

 Both Holmes and Cruise are famous actors, who currently are promoting films; Batman and War of the Worlds, respectively, so there has been speculation that is just a publicity stunt.
-Other rumors relate to Cruise's religion, Scientology, one that Holmes now worships alongside her fiancé.
-Scientology is a popular religion among the celebrity crowd, but there are those who view it as a cult.
+Other rumors relate to Cruise's religion, Scientology, one that Holmes now worships accompanies her to interviews with the press, like when she was interviewed recently for "W" Magazine, does raise questions about her

+Katie Holmes once was the epitome of an alongside her fiance.
+Scientology is a popular autonomy. religion among the celebrity crowd, but there are those who view it as a cult.
 The fact that Holmes now has a scientology companion who

-THE SCIENTOLOGIST IN TRAINING, Courtesy of L. Ron Hubbard and a gang of psychos accompanies her to interviews with the press, like when she was interviewed recently for "W" Magazine, does raise questions about her autonomy.
+THE SCIENTOLOGIST IN TRAINING, Courtesy of L. Ron Hubbard and a gang of psychos

 Hence, her fans have been so moved by her plight that she has become an icon, in the sense of being almost a damsel in distress figure.
 The Free Katie movement has begun, with tee shirts and websites devoted to the cause of liberating Katie Holmes.
-Though the Free Katie trend has become a fashionable movement to espouse, the more serious implications of a woman needing rescue from a relationship should be examined Most women in our society have been trained, even as little girls through fairy tales like Cinderella, to find a man.
+Though the Free Katie trend has become a fashionable movement to espouse, the more serious implications of a woman needing rescue from a relationship should be examined.

+Most women in our society have been trained, even as little girls through fairy tales like Cinderella, to find a man.
 As teens and into our twenties, we find men we consider charming and worth sharing our lives with.
 Autonomy is still able to be kept, but being known as so and so's girlfriend, with all its benefits and privileges, does affect our identity.
 Dating men with more status, like Cruise, can be either a help or a hindrance to a woman seeking to be more successful, like Holmes.
-Love is great and wonderful, but too often intelligent women, like Ms.Holmes, allow it to be an all-encompassing entity.
+Love is great and wonderful, but too often intelligent women, like Ms. Holmes, allow it to be an all-encompassing

 What I hope that women who are observing this transformation of Katie Holmes' identity, from that of a talented actor to a future bride of a more successful man, realize is it can happen to anyone.
 So free Katie, but first, free yourselves from the notion of all enveloping love that erases your identity as an individual.